 The Purpose of a Constitution

-- Provides a mechanism for amendments and changes
+• Provides a transparent process for amendments and constitutional change

 Rights Enshrined in Constitutions